Wonder Woman: The Lies: Story

 Wonder Woman finds her memories changing.
 She returns to her apartment and tests one of her memories by trying to crush the Helmet of War easily (which is impossible).
 She then uses her lasso to probe deeper and finds out she had been deceived.
 Changing her costume, Wonder Woman, goes to Olympus and concludes that it is a lie and vows to find the truth.

 Wonder Woman is trying to find Cheetah.
 While trying to find her, she prays to an altar, and a group of hyena-men hybrids attack her.
 Cheetah arrives and Wonder Woman tells Cheetah she cannot find Themyscira.
 Meanwhile, Commander Etta Candy commands Steve Trevor to capture Colonel Cadulo.
-Cheetah accuses Wonder Woman of turning her into this creature and it is revealed the hybrids are called Boudas by the Plant God Urzkartaga, an evil African Plant God.
-During a fight with Boudas Cheetah nearly loses controls and eats the hybrids but Diana calms her down.
-It is later revealed that Colonel Cadulo has captured Steve Trevor's team.
+Cheetah accuses Wonder Woman of turning her into this creature and it is revealed the hybrids are called Boudas by Urzkartaga, an evil African god of plants.
+During a fight with Boudas, Cheetah nearly loses controls and eats the hybrids but Diana calms her down.
+It is later revealed that Cadulo has captured Trevor's team.

 Colonel Cadulo is the servant of Uzrkataga and plans to revive Uzrkataga from the dead.
 Cadulo tells Steve Trevor he will use him as a vessel and asks him where Wonder Woman is.
 Wonder Woman talks about Cheetah's uncontrollable bloodlust and Cheetah reveals she is starting to forget who she once was.
 Diana tells Cheetah that she cannot go back to Themyscira because something is blocking her and plans to find out the culprit.
 Wonder Woman and Cheetah go to Cadulo's hideout but find Steve missing.